Public information requests affecting city operations

-Council president Ginny Skutnik added citizens request for public records to the city council retreat agenda on Sunday to make sure the city is doing everything it can to recoup costs on citizens’ requests and to remind city officials that emails sent using city email addresses are public record.
+Hastings City Council President Ginny Skutnik added citizens’ request for public records to the council retreat agenda on June 26 to make sure the city is doing everything it can to recoup costs on citizens’ requests and to remind city officials that emails sent using city email addresses are public record.

 Mayor Corey Stutte said the city has been getting at least one public information request per day over the last several weeks.